 To exit the recording session, close the browser with the attached Recording toolbar.

-Following the above steps, you noticed that starting the recording session attached the Test Studio Recording Toolbar to the browser selected for test recording.
-Let's check what options provides the Recording Toolbar.
+Following the above steps, you noticed that starting the recording session attached the Test Studio Compact Recording Toolbar to the browser selected for test recording.
+Let's check what options provides the Compact Recording Toolbar.

-- Highlight Element - one of the most useful features is the Element Highlighting and the menu with Quick steps to add.
+- Highlight Element - one of the most useful features is the Hover Over Highlighting and the menu with Quick steps to add.

 - Recording State - there is a Pause button in case you need to perform any actions against the application, but don't need to record these.